Energy in India: Biomass and charcoal

-Biomass is a renewable energy source and its use for energy generation is mostly carbon-neutral fuel.
+Biomass is a renewable energy source and its use as feedstock to produce biofuels or organic chemicals is mostly carbon-neutral fuel.
 Carbon dioxide is first taken up by plants during photosynthesis, and later released when biomass is burned.
-Presently, only 20% of house holds in India use biomass and charcoal for cooking purpose as LPG use for cooking purpose is rising rapidly.
+Presently, only 20% of households in India use biomass and charcoal for cooking purposes as LPG use for cooking purposes is rising rapidly.
 In addition biomass is also used marginally in commercial cooking, electricity generation, process industries, etc. The total biomass use in India is nearly 177 Mtoe in the year 2013.
 Substantial surplus crop residue is also burnt in agriculture fields to clear the land for the next crop.
-Nearly 75 crore (750 million) tons of non edible (by cattle) biomass is available annually in India which can be put to use for higher value addition without CO2 emissions.
+Nearly 75 crores (750 million) tons of nonedible (by cattle) biomass is available annually in India which can be put to use for higher value addition without CO2 emissions.

 Huge quantity of imported coal is being used in pulverised coal-fired power stations.
 Raw biomass is not suitable for use in the pulverised coal mills as they are difficult to grind into fine powder due to caking problem.
 However 100% biomass can be fired after torrefaction in the pulverised coal mills for replacing imported coal.
 Torrefied biomass plants can be integrated with existing pulverised coal-fired power stations using the available hot flue gas as heat source.
 Cofiring dry biomass up to 20% heat input with coal is also possible directly in pulverised coal-fired power stations without facing caking problem.
 North west and southern regions can replace imported coal use with biomass where surplus agriculture/crop residue biomass is burnt in the fields causing pollution problems.
 As traditional use of biomass is being replaced by LPG at a faster pace, biomass burning in agriculture fields would become major source for causing higher level air pollution.